neontflame/Neon-in-a-Friday-Night/README.md

 - [The contributors](https://github.com/KadeDev/Kade-Engine/graphs/contributors)

 ### NiaFN
-- [neontflame](https://twitter.com/neontflame) - the one that started the mod
+- [neontflame](https://twitter.com/neontflame) - the one that started the mod, doing a Lot Of Big Shit
 - [KowoT](https://twitter.com/KowoT5) - charting and some more stuff
 - [bunni/xenorix](https://twitter.com/BunF_) - helped with music
 - [kaii666](https://twitter.com/kaii666) - also helped with music